Last Revised: March 05, 2025

 Where can I find a copy of my IBC approval letter?
 A copy of the IBC approval letter is attached to the IBC registration in PIERS under the IBC Communications section.

 Where can I find my IBC number?
-The IBC number can be found in the IBC registration in PIERS at the top of the page or any IBC correspondence sent to the PI.
+The IBC number can be found in the IBC registration in PIERS at the top of the page or any IBC correspondence sent to the PI and research coordinator.

 What revisions and/or additions must be made through a formal amendment to my approved IBC registration in PIERS?
 The following revisions and/or additions must be made through a formal amendment in PIERS: